We use cookies on this site to enhance your experience.

 Students whose thesis work necessitates the use of a second language will be required to demonstrate competence in that language before the thesis proposal is accepted.
 Decisions about language requirements and how they shall be satisfied are made by the student's thesis committee, in consultation with the graduate program coordinator.

-Coursework students enrolled full-time normally take three terms (12 months) to complete their degree, while thesis-option students normally take four terms (16 months).
+Coursework and Coursework Plus MRP students enrolled full-time normally take three terms (12 months) to complete their degree.
+Internship students normally take four terms (16 months) to complete their degree and Thesis students normally take 2 years to complete their degree.

 A student's specific program, including course selections, must be approved by the graduate program coordinator.
 All questions about the program should also be directed to the graduate program coordinator.